 - Early graying of the hair of falling hair

-There are a number of ways you can balance your Pitta dosha this summer.
+There are a number of ways you can balance your Pitta dosha.
 The key thing to keep in mind is that Ayruveda recommend treat via opposities – that is, if you pitta dosha is out of balance, you need to provide opposite energy to rebalance it.
 That means a cooling, stable, and grounding energy (vs. the hot, changing, and vibrant energy of the pitta dosha).

 First off, indulge in cooling and hydrating summer foods.
 Not only do these help get the body healthy sources of nutrition, but they also provide a balance against the tendancies of the pitta dosha.
 Cucumber, watermelon, cherries, and grapes are all good examples of foods rich in hydration, flavor, and specific nutrients that benefit the body during this hot time of the year.
 On the flip side, you should try to move away from excessively hot or spicy foods, which may aggravate the dosha.